rebelinnovator/Tramore/README.md

 ![User Dashboard](https://i.postimg.cc/PqttNF43/Screenshot-1364.png)

-The user here is a guest for this Hollux hotel.
+The user here is a guest for this Tramore hotel.
 Users can make online reservations and review facilities and rooms if desired.

 ## Feature